Salva / Salva Drift

 First off, you'll probably want to pick up a special accessory for him.
 Before you do, go into the weapon shop at Salva and talk to the owner to get a Twin-Edge.
 Now go to the jewelry store and buy Ruby Earrings and Necklaces until your money's mostly gone (make sure you have at least 2000 FOL, though).
 Identify All! will be a boon.
 Now go south to Arlia and initiate a Private Action.
 Go into the item shop and talk to Ashton.
 He'll say Gyoro and Ururun (his dragons) want to buy a helmet.
 Go ahead and buy it; it'll cost 3/4 of all your money (that's why you should have invested in jewelry).
 You'll get the Salamander's Helmet, which is a fairly good accessory for Ashton.
 Now go and sell all that jewelry (again, use Identify All! if you have it) to regain most of your cash.

 Your next stop is Mars, to the east.
-Go into the elder's house.
-One of the chests here has changed to a Purple Mist.
-Since it raises luck (which is Ashton's worst stat), it's good to have.
+Enter the elder's house (far left).
 Examine the bookcase to the north (not west) and pick the third option to learn about what you have to do.
 Your first target is the Mountain Temple.
 Basically, go the same way you went to Clik, but go west just before the bridge.
 Follow the path up to the cave at the top of the mountain.

 Talk to the soldier here to find out you need to go ALL the way back to Cross Castle.
 Do so, talk to the left receptionist, then go north to the king.
 He'll give you permission to enter the temple and 3000 FOL.
 Rest up, purchase needed items (buy a few Cure Stones if you can, even though they're expensive) and head ALL the way back to the Mountain Palace.
 The soldier will let you through now.